 - 1. The undergraduate student must have accumulated 90 undergraduate credits or more and must have completed any prerequisite/s for the course (except graduate standing). - 2.
 The undergraduate student must have a cumulative grade point average of at least 3.5 and be in good standing. - 3.
-If the student is a non-native speaker of English, he/she must attain the minimum TOEFL score of 550. - 4.
+If the student is a non-native speaker of English, he/she must attain the minimum TOEFL score of 550 (or a minimum score of 79 on the internet-based TOEFL test). - 4.
 The undergraduate student must obtain the consent of the graduate course instructor, the undergraduate Academic VP and the Seminary Dean. - 5.
 No undergraduate student may take more than two graduate level courses (6 credits) to be applied to his/her undergraduate degree. - 6.
 Undergraduate students will receive undergraduate credit for any graduate level courses (toward his/her bachelor's degree) unless the course is reserved for graduate credit by the student's request in writing at the time of registration in the class.
 Graduate level courses may not be applied to both the undergraduate and graduate degrees.